 Those rust flakes on the floor were from me hammering away on the hitch trying to remove it.
 I failed.
 It probably wasn’t worth the effort to try to save the hitch since it’s so rusted but I figured it may be good to have a spare.
 Oh well.

 With the hitch out of the way I needed to remove the rear bumper.
-I ended up ripping off the plastic side pieces of the bumper since all of the screws holding them in place were rusted out and would strip out if you stared at them too hard.
+I ended up ripping off the plastic side pieces of the bumper since all of the screws were so rusted out that the heads would strip if you stared at them too hard.

 I’ll be doing the classic cut-n-fold (minus the folding part) and installing an aftermarket diy rear bumper.